 Keep a log of your client activity, supervision, meetings and case discussions.
-You will keep a weekly log of your progress and activities with this class, including peer supervision time, time with client, parent phone calls, and school visits, etc. You will receive training and see examples of this in the class.
+You will keep a weekly log of your progress and activities with this class, including peer supervision time, time with client, parent phone calls, etc. You will receive training and see examples of this in the class.